fermyon/developer/content/spin/v2/deploying-to-fermyon.md

 [Fermyon Platform](https://www.fermyon.dev/) is a self-host platform for Spin applications.
 With Fermyon, you can deploy your spin applications onto a server in moments.

-> Fermyon Platform does not currently support Spin 2.
+> Fermyon Platform does not currently support Spin 2 or above.

 ### Running on Your Workstation